sanchitdilipjain/alerting-with-eventbridge/docs/index.md

          <img src="images/image7.png" class="inline"/>

-    8. Post that confirm your subscription via subscription email you would have received on the email-id provided in the Step 6
+    8. Post that confirms your subscription via subscription email you would have received on the email id provided in Step 6

         <img src="images/image8.png" class="inline"/>